CISF should develop hybrid security model to train, certify pvt security agencies: Shah | Business

 - India

-Union Home Minister Amit Shah on Sunday pitched for a ''hybrid'' security model where the CISF could train and certify private security agencies so that the latter can take over the task of efficiently guarding various kinds of industrial and manufacturing units in the country.
+Union Home Minister Amit Shah on Sunday pitched for a ''hybrid'' security model where the CISF could train and certify private security agencies so that they can take over the task of efficiently guarding various kinds of industrial and manufacturing units in the country.

 He said the Central Industrial Security Force (CISF), raised in 1969, worked like a silent ''karmayogi'' to ensure the country's industrial development and secured the private manufacturing production units as India rode on to become a USD 2.5 trillion-strong economy.

+In the country's journey from a USD 2.5 trillion economy to becoming a USD 5 trillion economy, many units in the manufacturing sector will be established and the CISF will face new scenarios, the home minister added.

-Without elaborating, Shah said the about 1.64-lakh-personnel-strong force could soon see an enhancement in its role.
+Without elaborating, he said the about 1.64-lakh-personnel-strong force could soon see an enhancement in its role.

 ''The work of private security agencies is rapidly increasing...we have brought out rules and regulations for their functioning.
-Can the CISF take the responsibility of training these private security agencies?''
-Shah asked.
+Can the CISF take the responsibility of training these private security agencies?'' he asked.

-The home minister said he believes that it is part of the CISF's work to ensure that all the agencies involved in industrial security are efficient like it in securing the sector.
+The home minister said he believes that it is part of the CISF's work to ensure that all the agencies involved in industrial security are as efficient as the force in securing the sector.

 A hybrid model of security, where the CISF will prepare the strategy and where both private and the CISF personnel can work, can be developed so that the paramilitary force can gradually come out and hand over these tasks to private security agencies, he added.